Papa John's says NFL protests are hurting sales

 Still, Schnatter put the NFL squarely at fault.
 He specifically cited the anthem protests as the root of the problem.

-"The controversy is polarizing the customer, polarizing the country," Schnatter said.
+"This should have been nipped in the bud a year and a half ago," Schnatter said.
+"The controversy is polarizing the customer, polarizing the country."

-In response, Papa John's pulled some of its planned commercials from NFL games this season.
+In response, Papa John's has pulled some of its planned commercials from NFL games this season.
 Schnatter said the NFL has promised to give the pizza company future spots in return.

 "It indeed appears that National Football League strife may be weighing on same-store sales to some degree, with Papa John's as the NFL's Official Pizza Sponsor bearing some brunt of this issue," Instinet analysts wrote in a research note Tuesday.
 "Sponsorship of NFL = No Free Lunch."